smartass08/Service-accounts-to-google-groups/README.md

 ```
 Open the Output.txt file which is generated in notepad or any text editor of your choice

-Remove the artefacts ("client email": ") using find and replace tool
+Remove the the text ``"client email": "`` using find and replace tool

 This will remove everything except ``xxxx@yyy.iam.gserviceaccount.com,``